PlutoLang/plutolang.github.io/docs/For Integrators.md

 ```

 This requires you to use Pluto as a static library, as otherwise this linking relationship won't work.

+### Prevent Loading of Binary Modules
+The `PLUTO_NO_BINARIES` macro can be defined to totally eliminate `package.loadlib` and any DLL/SO loading capability from the `require` function.
+This is helpful because `package.loadlib` can be used to bypass sandbox restrictions by manually loading symbols from a Lua/Pluto library, and the `require` function can load any Lua/Pluto C Module which may or may not provide dangerous functions.
+This is generally vital for any sandbox.
+This mechanism cannot be bypassed, since it configures Pluto to compile without support for any of the aforementioned features.

 ## Execution Time Limit
 To aid environments that have to be sandboxed, Pluto provides Execution Time Limit (ETL), which can be enabled by defining `PLUTO_ETL_ENABLE` in `luaconf.h` or your build config.